-- A. Medical documentation must be kept confidential. - (1) All medical documentation related to the accommodation process must be kept confidential and in a file separate from the employee's official personnel file. - (2) The confidentiality requirement extends to the fact that an employee requested an accommodation, that an accommodation was approved or denied, and information about functional limitations. - (3) Any FTC employee who obtains or receives medical information associated with an accommodation request is strictly bound by these confidentiality requirements. - B. The DPM will maintain custody of records obtained or created during the processing of a request for reasonable accommodation, including medical records, in accordance with the Privacy Act, 5 U.S.C. § 552a, et. seq., and 29 C.F.R. §§ 1611 and 1630.14. - C. Certain information may be shared with appropriate officials (i.e., the DPM, the Assistant Director for Employee and Labor Relations, the MRO, and OGC officials) on a "need to know" basis to make a determination concerning a reasonable accommodation request.
+- A. Medical documentation must be kept confidential. - (1) All medical documentation related to the accommodation process must be kept confidential and in a file separate from the employee's official personnel file. - (2) The confidentiality requirement extends to the fact that an employee requested an accommodation, that an accommodation was approved or denied, and information about functional limitations. - (3) Any FTC employee who obtains or receives medical information associated with an accommodation request is strictly bound by these confidentiality requirements. - B. The DPM will maintain custody of records obtained or created during the processing of a request for reasonable accommodation, including medical records, in accordance with the Privacy Act, 5 U.S.C. § 552a, et. seq., and 29 C.F.R. §§ 1611 and 1630.14. - C. Certain information may be shared with appropriate officials on a "need to know" basis to make a determination concerning a reasonable accommodation request.
 The only information that will be disclosed is the amount of information necessary to process the request.
 These officials will be informed about the confidentiality requirements in the reasonable accommodation process.